ptichko/ptichko.github.io/_posts/2021-05-19-Modeling-Google-Scholar-Citations.md

 </p>

-# Estimating a Non-Linear Model for Stephen Hawking's and Richard Feinman's Citation History
+## Estimating a Non-Linear Model for Stephen Hawking's and Richard Feinman's Citation History

 From plotting the data, the total citations from Hawking and Feinman both appear to follow an expoential trend over the course of their citation history.
-We can try fitting an exponential regression model for each author and assess model fit.
+We can try fitting an exponential regression model for each author and estimate parmetesr for the model.
 We use the nls() in R for fitting non-linear models, we specify our formula for an expontential model and supply starting parameters for the optimization procedure that are derived from a simple linear regression model.
+Finally, we plot the prediction of the model against the citation data from Google Scholar.

 ```
 # Fit expontential model to Feynman

 df.1 <- df %>%